 Feature Coming Soon

-When the sharing feature becomes available, you'll be able to mark personas as shared (accessible to your entire organization) or keep them personal (visible only to you).
+When sharing becomes available, you'll be able to mark personas as shared (accessible to your entire organization) or keep them personal (visible only to you).
 This will enable team-wide standardization of AI interactions for common roles and workflows.

 Benefits of Shared Personas